Mineta San Jose International Airport Install United States First Airport Wayfinding Digital Signage Robots Powered by 22Miles

 - San Jose Mayor Sam Liccardo

-22 Miles was built on innovation, strives on dynamic digital integration
+22 Miles was built on innovation and provides a platform for all dynamic digital integration

 With Global deployments spreading across four continents and thousands of units deployed, 22 Miles has a demonstrated track record of helping organizations visually reach and technically surpass their digital solution needs.